 It is common for babies to spit up some milk after feedings or even in the middle of a feeding.
 While this can be inconvenient, especially when it ends up all over you, usually, this doesn’t bother your baby much.
 Plus, while it may seem like your baby spits up everything they just drank, it looks like more than it is.

 Thankfully, you can do some things to reduce how often and how much your baby spits up.
-Burping is one way to get the air out of your baby’s tummy, so it isn’t coming back up along with some of the milk they just had.
-To burp your baby, you can hold them against your shoulder and gently rub or pat their back or hold them in a sitting up position in your lap and lean them slightly forward while you gently pat their back.
-This is where burp cloths come in handy, and you will probably go through a lot.
-It may also be helpful to keep them upright for a bit after they eat, rather than immediately laying them down.
+Burping is one way to get the air out of your baby’s tummy, so it isn’t coming back up, along with some of the milk they just had.
+To burp your baby, you can hold them against your shoulder and gently rub or pat their back or hold them in a sitting-up position in your lap and lean them slightly forward while gently patting their back.
+This is where burp cloths are handy, and you will probably go through a lot.
+It may also be helpful to keep them upright after eating rather than immediately laying them down.

-Pro tip: keep a tee shirt for you, and maybe your partner too, in your diaper bag.
+Pro tip: keep a tee shirt for you and maybe your partner in your diaper bag.
 If your baby does spit up all over your shirt when you are away from home, you have a clean one to change into.

 There are some supplies you may want for breastfeeding.
 There are many products on the market, and you don’t need all of them, but a few may make breastfeeding more convenient.
 If you are unsure if you want these items, hold off on buying them or adding them to your registry.
 You can find all of these products at a local store like Target or Walmart, and you can always order them with quick delivery on Amazon.